You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 Foreign Qualification Fee

 This only applies if your LLC was formed in another state and is now expanding into Washington.
 Does this describe your business?
 If so, don’t worry about filing the Certificate of Formation.
-Instead, you’ll file the “Application for Registration.”
+Instead, you’ll file the “Foreign Registration Statement.”

 LLC Annual Fees

-Additionally, every LLC must file an Initial Report within 120 days of filing the Certificate of Formation or Application for Registration.
+Additionally, every LLC must file an initial report within 120 days of filing the Certificate of Formation or Foreign Registration Statement.

 But at the state level, Washington imposes a Business & Occupation Tax on its LLCs, which varies based on your company’s gross income and business activities.
 It also requires a Sales Tax and a Use Tax from any business that sells merchandise, and an Unemployment Tax from any business that has employees.
 To register for these taxes, complete a business license application with the Department of Revenue.